fabianferno/mr-robot/README.md

 The discord bot that'll make your day!<br/>
 ## Made with love by <button src="https://github.com/fabianferno">@Joshuafrankle</button> and <button src="https://github.com/Joshuafrankle">@fabianferno</button>

-In charge of humour, I am
+In charge of humour, I am.

 Make sure you are connected to a voice channel before using the commands Prefix each command with `Mr/mr`
 ```